-BETHESDA, MD. -- The call came in late October 2018 during an after-hours brainstorming session at Xometry.
+BETHESDA, MD., January 2019 -- The call came in late October 2018 during an after-hours brainstorming session at Xometry.
 Seeing that the number was from Culver City, California, Vice President of Growth Marketing Aaron Lichtig told fellow colleagues, "I gotta take this call."
 From inside the meeting room, Bill Cronin, Chief Revenue Officer, and Danny Chang, Vice President of Relationship Marketing, heard him say, "I've been waiting for this call my whole life."

 Aaron broke it to colleagues that, no, he was not being recruited elsewhere, and yes, he would appear on the long-running quiz show Jeopardy!
 To prepare, Aaron began strategically quizzing himself with the help of questions from the Jeopardy! archives and sought out advice from past Jeopardy! winners.
 He also watched shows and studied specific categories he perceived as his weak spots: literature and movies.
 "You've heard it in the office," Aaron tells me, when we sit down to discuss the experience.
 "Everyone makes fun of me because I don't watch a lot of movies."

 On Nov.
 27, Aaron flew out to Culver City, California to prepare for his taping on Nov.
 28. Once at Sony Pictures Studios, Aaron and about a dozen other contestants, including the defending champion and alternates, got ready to compete.
 When asked about the high number of contestants Aaron explained that they film five episodes in one day.